Mo-Mahfouz/laravel/README.md

 ```
 laravel new example-app
 ```
-Run a localHost server For your laravel project using this command
+Run a localHost server For your laravel project (open terminal into your project folder) using this command
 ```
 php artisan serve
 ```